ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 While the system maintained reliability and efficiency during the tests, the data indicates that the current setup is operating near its limits and will require scaling to accommodate higher loads or additional performance demands in the future.

-### How to repeat the 600K msg/sec throughput test
+### How to repeat the 600k msg/sec throughput test

 We recommend referring to our [installation guide](/docs/mqtt-broker/install/cluster/aws-cluster-setup/), which provides step-by-step instructions on how to deploy TBMQ on AWS.
 In addition, you may explore the [branch](https://github.com/thingsboard/tbmq/tree/p2p-perf-test/k8s/aws#readme) containing the scripts and parameters used for running TBMQ during this performance test, enabling you to gain deeper insights into our configuration.
 For the practical execution of performance tests, we offer a dedicated [performance testing tool](https://github.com/thingsboard/tb-mqtt-perf-tests/tree/p2p-perf-test) capable of generating MQTT clients and simulating the desired message load.
-Especially for the P2P scenario testing we improved our testing tool to have ability autogenerate the configuration for publishers and subscribers instead of loading it from json configuration file.
+Especially for the P2P scenario testing, we improved our testing tool to have the ability to autogenerate the configuration for publishers and subscribers instead of loading it from a JSON configuration file.
 Please refer to the [README.md](https://github.com/thingsboard/tb-mqtt-perf-tests/tree/p2p-perf-test/k8s#readme) for more details about P2P testing configuration.

 ### Migrating from Jedis to Lettuce: Overcoming a Key Testing Challenge

 One of the most significant challenges during performance testing was overcoming the limitations of the [Jedis](https://github.com/redis/jedis) library, whose synchronous nature became a bottleneck in high-throughput scenarios.
-With Jedis, each Redis command is sent and processed sequentially, meaning the system had to wait for each command to complete before issuing the next one.
+With Jedis, each Redis command is sent and processed sequentially, meaning the system has to wait for each command to complete before issuing the next one.
 This approach significantly limited Redis’s potential to handle concurrent operations and fully utilize available system resources.

 To address this, we migrated to the [Lettuce](https://github.com/redis/lettuce) client, which leverages [Netty](https://github.com/netty/netty) under the hood for efficient asynchronous communication.